lets-getitnow/ai_go_explain/5_inspect_parts/README_analysis.md

 ## Mission Overview

-The goal is to **understand what Go patterns each NMF component captures** by analyzing the positions that activate each component most strongly.
+The goal is to **understand what Go patterns each NMF part captures** by analyzing the positions that activate each part most strongly.
 Each JSON file provides three types of analysis to decode neural network behavior into human-interpretable Go concepts.

 ## JSON Structure & Mission Relevance